+49 (0) 7721 9896-96 ✔ Delivery time 1-3 working days

 Production of a cast iron teapot - the indentations for the pattern are manually pressed in.

-After the iron has cooled and been removed from the mold, it is hammered and ground using special tools to create intricate, artistic patterns.
-Then, a rust protector is applied: the iron product is heated in a special furnace to 900 degrees, which is sealed airtight.
-Nitrogen is then introduced into the furnace to create a higher concentration, preventing the iron from oxidizing.
-At least not until a high temperature is reached – at that point, a very small amount of oxygen is added, forming an oxide layer and providing reliable protection against red rust.
-This "black rust" is responsible for the characteristic color of Nanbu Tekki products.
+After the iron has cooled and been removed from the mold, it is hammered and polished using special tools to create intricate, artistic patterns.
+Next, a rust protection is applied to the masterpiece: the iron product is heated in a special oven to 900 degrees, which is sealed airtight.
+A higher concentration of nitrogen is then created in the oven, preventing the iron from oxidizing.
+At least not until a high temperature is reached – at that point, a very small amount of oxygen is added, forming an oxide layer and thus a reliable protection against red rust.
+This “black rust” is responsible for the characteristic color of traditional Nanbu Tekki products.

 The black layer is only 10 micrometers thick, compared to the conventional 100 micrometers.
-This provides the best rust protection: When the iron expands due to temperature, the Nanbu Tekki oxide layer is much more resistant because it easily adapts to this expansion without breaking.
-Additionally, this allows dishes to be prepared at very high temperatures in pans made of Japanese cast iron, and the heat can be evenly distributed.
+This provides the best protection against rust: during temperature-induced expansion of the iron, this Nanbu Tekki oxide layer is much more resistant, as it easily adapts to this expansion and does not break.

 A unique piece with its own history

-The penultimate step in the Nanbu Tekki manufacturing process is the coloring that gives the ironware its distinctive character.
-For this, the kettle is heated to 250 degrees, and lacquer is applied using a brush.
-Only natural mixtures, such as vinegar and green tea, are used to give color to the Japanese cast iron.
-Finally, a specially trained smith creates the handle, of which there are two types: the hollow, non-heat-conductive Fukurozuru and the artistic Mukuzuru.
+The penultimate step in the Nanbu Tekki production is coloring, which gives the ironware its special touch.
+For this, the kettle is heated to 250 degrees and lacquer is applied with a brush.
+Only natural mixtures, such as vinegar and green tea, are used to give the Japanese cast iron its color.
+Finally, a specially trained smith crafts the handle, of which there are two types: the hollow, non-heat-conducting Fukurozuru and the artistic Mukuzuru.

-Another feature of Nanbu Tekki cast iron is its thinness.
-The desired shape is achieved using two casting molds.
+Another special feature of Nanbu Tekki cast iron is its thin walls.
+The desired shape is achieved using two molds.
 By leaving as little space as possible between the inner mold, Nakago, and the outer mold, very thin Japanese cast iron is obtained.

 Nanbu Tekki follows the Japanese Wabi-Sabi principle, which values the aesthetics of simplicity and sustainability.
-With dedication and centuries of perfected craftsmanship, a high-quality piece of Japanese philosophy is created.
-Thus, the subtly but artfully designed Nanbu ironware fits into any kitchen and lasts a lifetime.
+With dedication and centuries-perfected craftsmanship, a high-quality piece of Japanese philosophy is created.
+Thus, the subtly yet artfully designed Nanbu ironware fits into any kitchen and lasts a lifetime.

 Tetsubin kettle view in the store »